 Last month Bert Hoffmann published a working paper for the German Institute of Global and Area Studies titled “Civil Society 2.0?: How the Internet Changes State-Society Relations in Authoritarian Regimes: The Case of Cuba.”
 Hoffmann begins by outlining the evolution and impact of offline activism in Cuba during the 1990’s.
 He argues that the movement for civil society in Cuba throughout the 90’s failed because it was never able to build a sufficiently wide public sphere to put pressure on political leaders and state institutions.
 Then, turning to the history of the Internet in Cuba since it arrived in 1996 Hoffmann writes, “As the Cuban state’s approach to the public sphere is based on the state monopoly over mass media, any media beyond the reach of the nation-state’s authority signify a political challenge.”
 He goes on to document dozens of examples of information that is spread via email, bluetooth, internet, and usb thumb drive that would never be allowed on state controlled media.
 Moving on to the Cuban blogosphere, Hoffmann mentions some of the same big-name bloggers, but also notes, for example, that “no less than 170 members of the official journalists’ union, UPEC, run some type of blog.”
 And he describes how the Castro regime supports its own pro-government bloggers such as Yohandry’s Weblog and the various pro-government bloggers at Cuba Debate (with its tagline, “against media terrorism”).

 Are Cuban government fears of the rise of bloggers justified?
 Do Cuban bloggers represent the same catalyst to social movements as their counterparts in Tunisia and Egypt?
 Hoffmann draws several conclusions, emphasizing firstly that “a precondition for civil society activism to evolve is some degree of public sphere in which it can ‘breathe’.”
-He goes on to, again, state the obvious.
 Like China, …

 the [Cuban] government’s crucial concern is containment: to minimize the domestic impact, to put brakes on the contagion effect, and, most importantly, to keep the pluralism of web-based voice from spilling over into Cuba’s non-virtual public sphere.

 In other words, how do you move from the blogosphere to Tahrir Square?
-It is already starting to happen slowly – Cuban bloggers have been trying to make alliances with more traditional political dissidents to help provide them with that transnational public sphere they have always lacked.
+It is already starting to happen slowly – Cuban bloggers have been trying to make alliances with more traditional political dissidents to help provide them with that international public support they have lacked.
 Other groups like the web-savvy Omni Zona Franca hold protests events against censorship in Havana which are disguised as public street art.

-I know that there are American activists at neocon groups like CyberDissidents.org, Freedom House, Google Ideas, the George W. Bush Institute, and Stanford’s Program on Liberation Technology that are itching to “support Cuban bloggers in their struggle for freedom.”
-I can’t conceive of a more stupid idea.
-One major difference between the failed Green Movement in Iran and the successful ouster of Mubarak in Egypt is that the Iranian government was able to successfully convince many of its citizens that the Green Movement was imported from abroad.
-The savvy Egyptian activists, on the other hand, are well known for maintaining their autonomy and refusing support from foreign donors and governments.
+There are American activists at CyberDissidents.org, Freedom House, Google Ideas, the George W. Bush Institute, and Stanford’s Program on Liberation Technology itching to “support Cuban bloggers in their struggle for freedom.”
+However, American support of Cuban bloggers would only delegitimize them.
+A major difference between the failed Green Movement in Iran and the successful ouster of Mubarak in Egypt is that the Iranian government was able to convince its citizens that the Green Movement was imported from abroad.
+Egyptian activists, by comparison, are known for maintaining their autonomy and refusing support from foreign donors and governments.

 The more the US government tries to support bloggers like Yoani Sánchez the more ineffective she and her network will become as dissidents.
 So what should American pro-democracy activists do?
-Tell your representative to put an end to the US embargo on Cuba.
-Encourage scientific and academic collaboration between Cuban and American researchers.
-Engage in respectful dialog with Cuban bloggers from all sides of the political spectrum.
-Read up on America’s embarrassing history of relations with Cuba and its “aburd and self-defeating Cuba policy,” in the words of Jeffrey Goldberg.
-And stay vigilant about politically-motivated copyright infringement claims, such as those that brought down Cubadebate’s YouTube channel and Facebook page last month.
+We can tell our representative to put an end to the US embargo on Cuba.
+We can encourage scientific and academic collaboration between Cuban and American researchers.
+We can engage in respectful dialog with Cuban bloggers from all sides of the political spectrum.
+We ought to read up on America’s embarrassing history of relations with Cuba and its “aburd and self-defeating Cuba policy,” in the words of Jeffrey Goldberg.
+And tech firms should stay vigilant about politically-motivated copyright infringement claims, such as those that brought down Cubadebate’s YouTube channel and Facebook page last month.

 I think that the history of the United States in Latin America during the twentieth century provides two relevant lessons.
 First, given a choice between democracy and instability on the one hand and repression and stability on the other, Washington has—in Latin America at least—always come down on the side of the latter.
 This is not peculiar to the United States; it represents the experience of all empires.
 But the stability that is generated by that repression is never permanent, for repressive rule, whether imposed directly or by proxy, inevitably generates more instability.
 The second lesson is that, to the fragile degree that democracy and human rights exist today in Latin America, they have been achieved not through the mercy of a US empire but through resistance to that empire